-Note 5 - Transactions with other Divisions of International Studies Charter High School, Inc.
+Note 5 - Transactions with Other Divisions of International Studies Charter High School, Inc.

-The School's facility is shared with International Studies Charter Middle School (another charter schools under International Studies Charter High School, Inc.).
+The School's facility is shared with International Studies Charter Middle School (a charter school under International Studies Charter High School, Inc.).
 Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment and usage of facilities.
-For the year ended June 30, 2014, there was \$41,624 due from International Studies Charter Middle School for salary expense.
+During the year ended June 30, 2016, the School received approximately \$494,000 in shared expenses from International Studies Charter Middle School.